ossrs/srs-docs/src/pages/faq-srs-stack.md

 ## Supported platforms

-Cloud SRS supports Docker, install script, DigitalOcean images, and other platforms can be installed with aaPanel.
+SRS Stack supports Docker, install script, DigitalOcean images, and other platforms can be installed with aaPanel.

-Cloud SRS is, of course, supported on various cloud platforms.
+SRS Stack is, of course, supported on various cloud platforms.
 The most convenient way is to use images, which are images of cloud servers.
 If you want to keep it simple and save trouble, please use images.
 Other methods are prone to problems.
 Please do not overestimate your ability to tinker.
 Most people really belong to the 80% who can't tinker.
 It is strongly recommended to use images:

 * [Run by docker image](https://github.com/ossrs/srs-stack#usage)
 * DigitalOcean: Overseas lightweight cloud server image, use reference [here](https://mp.weixin.qq.com/s/_GcJm15BGv1qbmHixPQAGQ)